 The next step is recognizing the Korean and being able to match it to the English for each of the words.
 You can click to see the answers afterward.

-In the fourth step, you try to remember the English when given the Korean.
-Again, you should check your answers after.
+In the fourth step, you try to remember the English when given the Korean word.
+You should first try to read the word before checking your pronunciation with the audio that’s included.
+Afterward, you should turn the card over to check your answer.

 Finally, after completing all the exercises to help you learn the vocabulary, there’s a ten question multiple choice quiz.
 This works as a nice final way to check how well you’ve learned these words.